thoughtbot/superglue/docs/page-response.md

 ```

 ### `data`
 Your page's content.
-This can be accessed using the
+What you create with `index.json.props`, `show.json.props`, etc.

 ### `componentIdentifier`
 A `string` to instruct Superglue which component to render.
 The generated